KC1919/MyPrograms/1679-max-number-of-k-sum-pairs/NOTES.md

 ​
 First we map all the elements with their frequencies.
 Then we iterate the array from the 1st element.
-And we calculate the diffrence.
+And we calculate the difference.
 We look for the difference in the hashmap.
 ​
 We check if the diff is equal to the element itself, then the frequency needs to be greater than 1, so as to make a pair.